 Our net revenue is generated primarily from net interest income, commissions and fees and service charges.

-Net interest income is largely impacted by the size of our balance sheet, our balance sheet mix, and average yields on our assets and liabilities.
-Net interest income is driven primarily from interest earned on investment securities and margin receivables, less interest incurred on interest-bearing liabilities, including deposits, customer payables, corporate debt and other borrowings.
-Net interest income is also earned on our legacy mortgage and consumer loan portfolio which we expect to continue to run off in future periods.
-Commissions revenue is generated by customer trades and is largely impacted by trade volume and commission rates.
-Fees and service charges revenue is mainly impacted by order flow revenue, fees earned on off-balance sheet customer cash and other assets, mutual fund service fees and advisor management fees.
+- Net interest income is largely impacted by the size of our balance sheet, our balance sheet mix, and average yields on our assets and liabilities.
+Net interest income is driven primarily from interest earned on investment securities, margin receivables, and our legacy loan portfolio, less interest incurred on interest-bearing liabilities, including deposits, customer payables, corporate debt and other borrowings. - Commissions revenue is generated by customer trades and is largely impacted by trade volume, trade type, and commission rates. - Fees and service charges revenue is mainly impacted by order flow revenue, fees earned on off-balance sheet customer cash and other assets, advisor management and custody fees, and mutual fund service fees.

 Our net revenue is offset by non-interest expenses, the largest of which are compensation and benefits and advertising and market development.

-Significant Events in the First Quarter of 2018
+Significant Events in the Second Quarter of 2018